On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: First Approach

 It is important to note the following chains of (dense) continuous inclusions of certain algebras and their corresponding character spaces.
 We have

 where the last map is an epimorphism, being quotient Banach algebra, and the density follows from the fact that all algebras are countably generated by the monomials $X_1, X_2,\dots$.
 By [Go2, Lem.
 3.2.5], we have ($w^*$-topology), where the homeomorphisms are due to Thm.
 2.1 and [DE], respectively.
-We also have non-commutative analogues of \eqref{inclusion} and \eqref{spectra}, but with the same character spaces in \eqref{spectra} (e.g., the character spaces of $\cal U$ and ${\cal U}_{nc}$ are same; see [DE, Remark 2.2]).
+We also have non-commutative analogues of \eqref{inclusion} and \eqref{spectra}, but with the same character spaces in \eqref{spectra} (e.g., the character spaces of $\cal U$ and ${\cal U}_{nc}$ are same; see [DE, Rem.
+2.2]).

 Next, we recall that the test case $\cal U$ is, indeed, a FrAPS in $\F$ by [DPR, Thm.
 10.1 (ii)].
-We claim that there exists a natural, discontinuous higher point derivation $(d_n)$ on $\cal U$, induced by a discontinuous character $d_0 \,=\,\phi$; such a $(d_n)$ obviously turns out to be non-degenerate and totally discontinuous, as discussed above.
-Note that if we prove our claim we have our desire result; for since such a $(d_n)$ gives us an epimorphism from $\cal U$ onto $\F$ by [DPR, Thm.
-11.2], and so, $\cal U\,=\,\F$ by [DPR, Cor.
-11.4], a contradiction to the fact that $\cal U$ is a semisimple algebra and $\F$ is a local algebra (cf. Remarks D. 5 below).
+We claim that there exists a natural, discontinuous higher point derivation $(d_n)$ on $\cal U$, induced by a discontinuous character $d_0 \,=\,\phi$; such a $(d_n)$ obviously turns out to be non-degenerate and totally discontinuous in our sense, as discussed above.
+Note that if we prove our claim we have our desire result; for since such a $(d_n)$ gives us an epimorphism $\theta$ from $\cal U$ onto $\F$ by [DPR, Thm.
+11.2], and then, we may apply the Dales-Patel-Read's method, used in the proof of Thm.
+10.1, in our case to show that $\theta$ is indeed an isomorphism (i.e., $\cal U\,=\,\F$), a contradiction to our assumption of the existence of a discontinuous character on $\cal U$ (cf. Remarks D. 5 below).
 The main point of the following theorem should be emphasized.
 It is a surprising consequence of the fact that one is able to show that the test case $\cal U$ is, indeed, a weighted Fr\'{e}chet symmetric algebra $\widehat{\bigvee}_{W}E$ as above, and so, if one starts with a discontinuous character on $\cal U$, then one can construct $(d_n)$ by applying the Dales-McClure method [DM2, D2] as follows.